Cookery Book of the Year, Fortnum & Mason Food & Drink Awards 2018

 career as food writer.

-With a breadth of knowledge of the food world, she writes on both of cookery and food related matters as well as travel for the British nationals, including the Financial Times, the Guardian and The Telegraph.
-She also writes for magazines such as The Economist's 1843 Magazine, House
+With a breadth of knowledge of the food world, she has written on both of cookery and food related matters as well as travel for the British nationals, including the Financial Times, the Guardian, The Sunday Times and The Telegraph.
+She has also written for magazines such as The Economist's 1843 Magazine, House

 & Garden, Conde Nast Traveller, Sainsbury's Magazine, Delicious, Country Life, Countryside Voice (CPRE magazine) and Waitrose Food Illustrated.
 She writes a blog for Borough Market in London.
 She has regularly featured on both radio and television in programmes such as Woman’s Hour on BBC Radio 4 and Channel 4's Weekday Brunch Market.